deroko/liberty/readme.md

 ```
 And then we get `No ssh access`.
 At this point I thought that they want to connect to my machine,
 so I had to dump these chunks too.
 Note that these chunks are AES encrypted so you can't see
 them in wireshark.
-Dumped chunk reveled that code was checking if there are `/root/.ssh` and
+Dumped chunk revealed that code was checking if there are `/root/.ssh` and
 `/root/.ssh/authorized_keys`.
 Added 2 files and there we go for next check which tells me that
 I'm not hacker as I'm missing debugger, looking at the chunk reveals that code is performing:
  `ls /home/*/ida*/ida.key /opt/ida*/ida.key 2>/dev/null`